Fat Tailed Factors: Introduction

 \section{Introduction}

 Analysis of portfolio returns is usually performed with reference to the relationship between the portfolio's returns vector and its covariance matrix, a practice stemming back from Markowitz's Modern Portfolio Theory in the 1950s \cite{mark1, mark2}.
+Briefly, the classical theory follows the mean-variance approach, whereby orthogonal assets are allocated in inverse proportion to their volatility, multiplied by their Sharpe ratio \cite{roll1}.

-This, in turn, is significantly aided by the use of the Principal Component Analysis (PCA) \cite{pca}.
+Most assets are, of course, not always orthogonal to each other.
+The approach above is then applied to a suitable orthogonalization of the asset universe, which is invariably done using the Principal Component Analysis (PCA) \cite{pca}.
 Fast algorithms for extraction of principal components are routinely used to partially invert covariance matrices and construct approximate optimal portfolios.

-PCA itself has an equally long history in finance, stemming back from the work of Tobin \cite{tobin}, Lintner \cite{lintner} and Sharpe \cite{sharpe} in the 1950s and 1960s in the context of stock returns.
-It is also routiney used for simplification of the dynamics of muti-asset complexes such as yield curves \cite{litterman} and volatility surfaces \cite{vol}.

-Covariance based methods, however, suffer from a number of well known problems.
+Covariance based methods such as the PCA, however, suffer from a number of well-known problems.
 The main problem is that correlations of asset returns are not particularly robust, and they may even arise randomly \cite{avellaneda}.
-This is in part due to the relatively small number of data points used to calculate correlations, leading to a wide confidence interval with the possibility of significant errors.
-There have been a number of approaches aimed at alleviating that problem (see \cite{avellaneda, shkolnik} and references therein).
+There have been a number of approaches aimed at alleviating that problem (see \cite{avellaneda, principal, shkolnik} and references therein).
+Briefly, only the principal eigenportfolio, corresponding to the first principal component (PC) is sufficiently stable and reliable to have a meaningful economic interpretation \cite{principal}, and higher PCs are generally neither stable, or interpretable.

 We take a somewhat different approach, based on the Independent Component Analysis (ICA) \cite{icawiki}.
 In signal processing, ICA is a computational method for separating a multivariate signal into additive subcomponents.
 This is done by assuming that the subcomponents are non-Gaussian signals and that they are statistically independent from each other.
 ICA is a special case of blind source separation.
 A common example application is the "cocktail party problem" of listening in on one person's speech in a noisy room \cite{hyva}.